 WorkSafe Plan assessments that are required to be assessed by WorkSafe for the awarding of Certificates of Achievement should be submitted electronically to email@example.com.

 If the application is successful WorkSafe arranges presentation of the certificate with the organisation.
 The format of presentation is decided by the organisation.
-If the organisation wishes to arrange a workplace event to celebrate their success, the Minister or the WorkSafe Commissioner will be available to present the certificate, subject to availability.
+If the organisation wishes to arrange a workplace event to celebrate their success, subject to availability, the WorkSafe Commissioner may be available to present the certificate.